Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Install and Run Tor
 -------------------

+To make sure you don't download a compromised version of Tor, always make sure to download it from their official website.
+What good would updating Tor do to you if it lets the door wide open to hackers?

+To avoid any `man-in-the-middle-attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_, always verify the cryptographic signature of the Tor files you download, even if it's from Tor's official website.

+To do so, follow `this tutorial on how to verify Tor signatures <https://support.torproject.org/tbb/how-to-verify-signature/>`_ written by the Tor team itself.

 The Tor network can be installed using three different methods.
 Always make sure that, regardless of the installation method you choose, Tor is running the latest version before using it.

 Using the Tor Browser
 ~~~~~~~~~~~~~~~~~~~~~